wswplay/stable-diffusion-v1-4/README.md

 - The model does not perform well on more difficult tasks which involve compositionality, such as rendering an image corresponding to “A red cube on top of a blue sphere”
 - Faces and people in general may not be generated properly.
 - The model was trained mainly with English captions and will not work as well in other languages.
-- The autoencoding part of the model is lossy
+- The autoencoding part of the model.
-- The model was trained on a large-scale dataset [LAION-5B](https://laion.ai/blog/laion-5b/) which contains adult material and is not fit for product use without additional safety mechanisms and considerations.
 - No additional measures were used to deduplicate the dataset.
 As a result, we observe some degree of memorization for images that are duplicated in the training data.
   The training data can be searched at [https://rom1504.github.io/clip-retrieval/](https://rom1504.github.io/clip-retrieval/) to possibly assist in the detection of memorized images.